This year’s NBA trade deadline will go down in the history books as one of the wildest in North American sports history, if not the most chaotic.

 The Raptors are likely to try to re-sign Ingram to a multi-year extension, which would add significantly to a payroll that already includes sizable deals for Immanuel Quickley, RJ Barrett, Scottie Barnes, and Jakob Poeltl.
 The Cavaliers have the second-best record in the league, so giving anything of value in their rotation is a risk to chemistry.
 But adding Hunter, who’s in the middle of a breakout season, is a bold move to push the team over the top.

-For my money, I like how the Jazz and Pistons operated at the deadline.
+For my money, I like how the Jazz and Pistons operated in the Butler trade.
 The Jazz were able to acquire two second-rounders and take back less expiring money than P.J.
 Tucker‘s $11.4MM contract, rerouting Dennis Schröder to Detroit, who bought him as an asset in the same Miami-Golden State five-team deal.

 As for the Pistons, while they maybe could have gotten Schröder for a lower price if they’d negotiated with the Heat, they netted two second-round picks, added a viable contributor in Schröder and added a bench shooter in Lindy Waters III for simply having cap space as an asset.